VivyanKumar/end-me-again/README.md

 ### Idiot 2, **Vivyan**:

-Contributed the main portion of edited code, did some bug testing and added the temporary ***file management system***.
+Contributed the main portion of edited code, did some bug testing and debugging and added the temporary ***file management system***.

 ### Idiot 3, **Rathiin**: